jose-rZM/LL1Checker/README.md

 no terminal A;
 start with S;
 ~~~
-You should write the last line to designate S as the axiom (this will be changed).
+You should write the last line to designate S as the axiom.
 The terminal symbols follows the following structure: `terminal <IDENTIFIER> <REGEX>;`.
 The `<IDENTIFIER>` should adhere to the following regex pattern: `[a-zA-Z_\'][a-zA-Z_\'0-9]*`.
 This rule also applies to no terminal definition.
 An example of the first section would be:
 ~~~